 - Monroe County Bar Association

 Kevin's community service commitments include over 20 years as president of Rochester Family Mission, an inner city relief organization, numerous terms of leadership on various church boards and committees, and extended service as a trustee of Allendale Columbia School, Rochester’s premier college preparatory independent school, where he served as Board Chair from 2008-2011.
-He currently serves as Secretary and Director of Perinton Ecumenical Ministries, Inc., a consortium of local churches which sponsors Advent House, a comfort care home in Fairport, New York.
+He currently serves as Secretary of Perinton Ecumenical Ministries, Inc., a consortium of local churches which sponsors Advent House, a comfort care home in Fairport, New York.

 Honors & Awards